loss-landscapes/Loss-Landscapes-Blog/_posts/Jacob_blog_in_progress.md

 **IMAGEofLOSSchanging**
 </br></br>
 Despite this limitation, the loss landscape can still be a useful tool for understanding how the model is training and identifying potential problems or issues with the optimization process.
-For example, a smoothly-varying loss landscape may indicate that the model is training well and that the optimization algorithm is making progress towards a good solution.
+For example, in wide exploration techniques, a smoothly-varying loss landscape may indicate that the model is training well and that the optimization algorithm is making progress towards a good solution while a rugged or highly-irregular loss landscape may indicate that the optimization algorithm is struggling to find a good solution, and may require further tuning or adjustments. </br></br>
-In contrast, a rugged or highly-irregular loss landscape may indicate that the optimization algorithm is struggling to find a good solution, and may require further tuning or adjustments.
+Similar to any scientific method, or statistical test, the methods one chooses determine how to analyze and compare loss landscapes between training repetitions.

 ## Methods for Loss Landscapes